 - Bleeding, if you are getting chemotherapy.
-Patients getting radiation therapy usually do not have an increased risk of bleeding.
+Radiation therapy usually does not lead to bleeding.

-In patients getting chemotherapy, mucositis will heal by itself when there is no infection.
-Healing usually takes 2- 4 weeks.
-Mucositis caused by radiation therapy usually lasts 6- 8 weeks.
-It will depend on how long you have radiation treatment.
+With chemotherapy, mucositis heals by itself when there is no infection.
+Healing usually takes 2 to 4 weeks.
+Mucositis caused by radiation therapy usually lasts 6 to 8 weeks, depending on how long you have radiation treatment.

 - Let your toothbrush air dry between brushings.

-- 1 teaspoon of baking soda in 1 cup (8 ounces) of water
+- 1 teaspoon (5 grams) of baking soda in 8 ounces (240 milliliters) of water

-- One halfteaspoon salt and 2 tablespoons baking soda in 4 cups of water
+- One half teaspoon (2.5 grams) of salt and 2 tablespoons (30 grams) of baking soda in 4 cups (1 liter) of water

-Ask your doctor about these treatments you can use in your mouth:
+Ask your health care provider about treatments you can use in your mouth, including: